 E.O.
 12866 further requires that the Office of Management and Budget review proposed regulatory programs that are considered to be "significant".
 A "significant regulatory action" is one that is likely to:

-- Have an annual effect on the economy of \$100 million or more or adversely affect in a material way the economy, a sector of the economy, productivity, competition, jobs, local or tribal governments or communities; - Create a serious inconsistency or otherwise interfere with an action taken or planned by another agency;
+• Have an annual effect on the economy of \$100 million or more or adversely affect in a material way the economy, a sector of the economy, productivity, competition, jobs, local or tribal governments or communities;